jonrau1/CodeArtifactVulnScanner/README.md

 #### What vulnerability metadata is provided within this solution?

-The ID of the CVE, the first reference link, a description, the CVSSv2.0 Vector String, CVSSv2.0 Base Score, CVSSv2.0 Severity Label, the Package Name, Package Version, and Package Version information are parsed from the NVD JSON Feeds.
-In the future additional metadata such as CVSSv3.1 scoring information may be included.
+The ID of the CVE, the first reference link, a CVE description, the CVSSv2.0 Vector String, CVSSv2.0 Base Score, CVSSv2.0 Severity Label, and the Package Name, Package Version are parsed from the NVD JSON Feeds.
+In the future, additional metadata such as CVSSv3.1 scoring information may be included.

 #### How are software vulnerabilities detected?

-Upon invocation from Amazon EventBridge, a Lambda Function will perform a `GetItem` API call against the DynamoDB table that contains information on all vulnerable software.
+Upon invocation from Amazon EventBridge, a Lambda Function will perform a `Scan()` API call against the DynamoDB table that contains information on all vulnerable software.
 If there is a match, the CVE ID and related CVSSv2.0 metadata is returned to Lambda.
 If there is not a match no further actions will be taken.

 #### Where is information about detected software vulnerabilities stored?

-Upon detection of a vulnerable software package a finding will be created in AWS Security Hub that will contain information about the vulnerable software package, which CodeArtifact Repository it was contained in, and other helpful information such as the Account, Region, time seen, resource ARNs and related vulnerability metadata.
+Upon detection of a vulnerable software package, a finding will be created in AWS Security Hub that will contain information about the vulnerable software package, which CodeArtifact Repository it was contained in, and other helpful information such as the Account, Region, time seen, resource ARNs and related vulnerability metadata.

 #### Can I automatically remove vulnerable packages?
 How does that work?